 Charles Ewing was born in Lancaster, Ohio, on March 6, 1835.
-He was the sixth child and fifth son of Thomas Ewing and Maria (Boyle) Ewing.
+He was the sixth child and fifth son of Thomas Ewing, Sr. and Maria (Boyle) Ewing.
 Ewing’s father, Thomas Ewing, Sr., was a prominent lawyer and a United States senator who also served as United States Secretary of the Treasury and United States Secretary of the Interior.
 Two of Ewing’s brothers, Thomas Ewing, Jr., and Hugh Boyle Ewing, and his foster brother, William Tecumseh Sherman, eventually became general officers in the Union army during the American Civil War.

 Ewing received his early education at St Joseph’s, a Dominican College, in Perry County, Ohio.
-When his family moved to Washington, D.C., Ewing attended Gonzaga College.
+When his family moved to Washington, DC., Ewing attended Gonzaga College.
 He later studied law at the University of Virginia before being admitted to the bar.
 In 1860, Ewing moved to Missouri and established a law partnership in St. Louis with John Hunter, a boyhood friend from Lancaster.

 After the American Civil War began, Ewing joined the regular army as a captain with the 13th U.S. Infantry on May 14, 1861.
-For the first year of the war, he served at Jefferson Barracks, Missouri and Alton, Illinois on recruitment duty and guarding Confederate prisoners.
+For the first year of the war, he served at Jefferson Barracks, Missouri, and at Alton, Illinois on recruitment duty and guarding Confederate prisoners.
 In October 1862, Ewing’s regiment joined the Army of the Tennessee to prepare for the Union assault on the Confederate stronghold at Vicksburg, Mississippi.

-During the Vicksburg Campaign, Ewing took part in the Battle of Chickasaw Bayou (December 26–29, 1862), the Battle of Arkansas Post (January 9–11, 1863), the Battle of Champion Hill (May 16, 1863), two unsuccessful attempts to storm Vicksburg (July 19 and July 22), and the Siege of Vicksburg (May 25–July 4, 1863).
+During the Vicksburg Campaign, Ewing commanded troops during the Battle of Chickasaw Bayou (December 26–29, 1862), the Battle of Arkansas Post (January 9–11, 1863), the Battle of Champion Hill (May 16, 1863), two unsuccessful attempts to storm Vicksburg (July 19 and July 22), and the Siege of Vicksburg (May 25–July 4, 1863).
 On June 22, Ewing attained the rank of lieutenant colonel of volunteers and joined the staff of his brother-in-law, Major General William T. Sherman, as assistant inspector general of the 15th Army Corps.
 On July 4, 1863, officials brevetted Ewing as a major in the regular army for gallant service at Vicksburg.

 Following the Union breakout from Chattanooga, Ewing accompanied General Sherman’s army throughout the Atlanta Campaign, the Savannah Campaign, and the Carolinas Campaign.
 On September 1, 1864, officials brevetted Ewing as a lieutenant colonel in the regular army and, on March 8, 1865, to the rank of brigadier general of volunteers.
 Five days later, he became a colonel in the regular army.